-84. We will continue to review the Board's arrangements for managing its financial position.
-Our work will include an assessment of progress made in developing financially sustainable plans which reflect the medium and longer term impact of COVID-19 and that continue to support the delivery of the Board's statutory functions and strategic objectives.
+83. We will continue to review the Board's arrangements for managing its financial position.
+Our work will include an assessment of progress made in developing financially sustainable plans which support the delivery of the Board's statutory functions and strategic objectives.